behraj/MICCAI25/README.md

-# MICCAI25
+# StaRFM code
-This repository include code for our MICCAI paper.
+This repository include code for our StaRFM paper.